lbgupta/k8s-ingress-demo/README.md

 # kubernetes-demos
-Contains hands-on demos on Kubernetes advanced concepts like Ingress, RBAC, Network Policy etc.
+Contains hands-on demo on one of Kubernetes advanced concepts i.e. Ingress.